iachievedit/amarillo/README.md

 ## Output

 By default `yellow` wants to leave files in `/etc/ssl/yellow` and will try to create this directory.

+## Renewals

+Let's Encrypt certificates expire 90 days after issuance.

 # For Developers